Internal Family Systems

 • Offers skills to cope with past traumas and prepares for hardship in the future

-Who can provide Internal Family Systems therapy?
+Who Can Provide Internal Family Systems Therapy?

 At Insight Northwest Counseling we have licensed mental health professionals who are specifically trained, certified and extensively experienced in the practice of IFS.
 An IFS therapist has completed professional training in the IFS therapy model and has all of the tools to walk you through the process.